-22.1 Project Cashflow
+22.1 Project Pre-tax Cashflow

-Table 22.1 shows the cashflow evaluation based on the PEA capital and operating cost estimates.
-A cumulative cashflow of \$25.5 million is estimated, for a net present value ("NPV") of \$18 million at a 5 percent discount rate.
-The internal rate of return ("IRR") is estimated to be 40.9 percent.
+Table 22.1 shows the pre-tax cashflow evaluation based on the PEA capital and operating cost estimates.
+A cumulative cashflow of \$27.9 million is estimated, for a net present value ("NPV") of \$21.6 million at a 5 percent discount rate.
+The internal rate of return ("IRR") is estimated to be 48.0 percent.
+A payback of the initial investment occurs in about 1.6 years.